 Plymouth MA

 Plymouth Rock is just the beginning.
-2020 marks the 400th anniversary of the Mayflower’s landing, and you can learn all about the New World’s first English Settlement at Plimoth-Patuxet Museums (formerly Plimoth Plantation) – one of the best living history museums in the country.
+2020 marked the 400th anniversary of the Mayflower’s landing, and you can learn all about the New World’s first English Settlement at Plimoth-Patuxet Museums (formerly Plimoth Plantation) – one of the best living history museums in the country.

 Boston MA